 Turkey History & Trivia

-In 2012, more than 253.5 million turkeys were raised.
-More than 210 million were consumed in the United States.
-We estimate that 46 million of those turkeys were eaten at Thanksgiving, 22 million at Christmas and 19 million at Easter.
+In 2016, more than 219 million turkeys were served for meals in the United States.
+For 2017, we estimate that 44 million of those turkeys were enjoyed at Thanksgiving, 22 million at Christmas and 19 million at Easter.
+Year-round, turkey is enjoyed in deli breast meat, turkey sausage, turkey tenderloin, turkey drumsticks, as well as ground turkey for hamburger, meatballs and turkey tacos.

 A Bird of Courage